Home > Blog Posts > The Millennial’s Guide to Buying A Home – Part 2

 And we’re back with the Millennial’s Guide to Buying A Home: Part 2!
 In the first part of this blog series, we looked at the difficulties facing millennials on their journey to homeownership.
-While the odds may seem stacked against the younger generation.
-We believe the ‘great Australian dream’ of owning a home is not lost.
+While the odds may seem stacked against the younger generation, we believe the ‘great Australian dream’ of owning a home is not lost.
 With enough planning and preparation, anyone can learn how to save for a house!

-We started off this two-part millennial’s guide by breaking down the first five steps of buying your first home.
+We started this two-part millennial’s guide by breaking down the initial five steps of buying your first home.
 Collectively, these steps make up the preparation phase.
 Before you can even begin your search for the right property, you need to ensure you’re financially prepared.
 Here’s a quick rundown of what we covered in the first millennial’s guide:

 With everything in place, it’s now time for the exciting part – the search!
 You have your budget and finances in order so now let’s see what kind of home you can afford.
 Chances are, you’ve probably already given some thought to where you’d like to live.
-If your heart is set on a particular suburb or place then you may have even based your budget and savings goal around this.
+If your heart is set on a particular suburb or place, then you may have even based your budget and savings goal around this.
 However, it’s always a good idea to give yourself a range of options.
 Our millennial’s guide has the tips you need to read.

 Take a good look at your preferred areas and see which suburbs you can afford to live in.
-With online tools like realestate.com.au you can view ‘Suburb Profiles’ of different locations to find out median property prices and other market trends.
+With online tools like realestate.com.au, you can view ‘Suburb Profiles’ of different locations to find out median property prices and other market trends.
 It’s also worth checking out local real estate agents and other online property sites like Domain for pricing information.
 We’ve covered all our bases when it comes to the Millennial’s Guide to Buying a Home, check it out.

 When it comes to accessing comprehensive sales information, you can’t look past Domain’s Home Price Guide.
 Aside from being easy to use and super accessible, the Home Price Guide provides detailed sales information for residential properties.
 This means if you’re interested in a certain property and it’s in the database, you can see how much the current owners paid for it, whether it has been put to auction, and in some cases, what the highest bid at auction was.